 Testpad allows teachers and administrators to create their own multiple choice and constructed response items and reading passages, align them to standards, and deliver them to students online through the SLDS Student Portal.
-Teachers and administrators can utilize Testpad to develop formative and summative assessments, aligned to the state-adopted content standards, to assist in informing daily instruction.

 The Division for Assessment and Accountability offers Formative Instructional Practices (FIP), a blended model of professional learning for Georgia educators.
 This resource assists educators in learning about formative instructional practices and use of these processes to improve teaching and student learning.